leighfletcher/academic-kickstart/content/engagement/TV-and-radio/index.md

 ## Television

 ### General
+* Launching NASA's new streaming service, NASA+, with an overview of JWST exploration of the Solar System, called [Other Worlds](https://plus.nasa.gov/video/other-worlds-2/).
+Part of this was filmed in January 2023, as we received the first data from the JWST observations of Uranus.
+* [BBC In Our Time: Jupiter](https://www.bbc.co.uk/sounds/play/m001n8mv):  Recorded a BBC Radio 4 Episode with Melvyn Bragg (June 2023) discussing our latest insights into Jupiter, and our hopes for the ESA JUICE mission.
 * ESA TV:  [The Making of JUICE (2023)](https://www.youtube.com/watch?v=GZid09gsDHo):  Introduced a 15-minute segment on remote sensing from JUICE for ESA Youtube and TV channels, produced by Maarten Roos of Lightcurve Films.
 *  Christmas Eve BBC News (December 24th 2019):  interviewed on Christmas Eve on BBC News Channel discussing research by University of Leicester physics students, which calculated that a home would need to be decorated with 2638 Christmas lights in order to be seen from space.
 The story was also featured on BBC Radio 4, BBC Radio 6, and US radio program ["The World,"](https://www.pri.org/file/2019-12-25/christmas-lights-visible-space) and was syndicated across local BBC radio stations across the UK.
 The Sunday Telegraph ran the story on page 2 on 22nd December.
 Reach figures are estimated in excess of 112 million.
 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Strangest achievement of the decade unlocked: appearing live on BBC News on Christmas Eve with <a href="https://twitter.com/Geetagurumurthy?ref_src=twsrc%5Etfw">@GeetaGurumurthy</a> to talk about Santa Claus and his ability to see Christmas Lights from the International Space Station. <a href="https://t.co/0SkMQWKr6N">https://t.co/0SkMQWKr6N</a> <a href="https://t.co/yN33DIbcf7">pic.twitter.com/yN33DIbcf7</a></p>&mdash; Leigh Fletcher (@LeighFletcher) <a href="https://twitter.com/LeighFletcher/status/1209423198682537984?ref_src=twsrc%5Etfw">December 24, 2019</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>